quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 document is designed to prevent downgrade attacks.

-Clients MUST ignore any received Version Negotiation packets that contain the version that they initially attempted.
+Clients MUST ignore any received Version Negotiation packets that contain the original version.
 A client that makes a connection attempt based on information received from a Version Negotiation packet MUST ignore any Version Negotiation packets it receives in response to that connection attempt.

 Both endpoints MUST parse their peer's Version Information during the handshake.
 If that leads to a parsing failure (for example, if it is too short or if